 Cult leader Charles Manson will forever be known as one of America's most notorious serial killers.
 For better or worse, the murderer is also somewhat of a pop culture fascination.
 Books like Emma Cline's The Girls and TV shows like American Horror Story: Cult pulled from the true crimes of the so-called "Manson family," a group which Manson controlled and used to carry out his crimes.

 Though the former leader of the Manson family died in prison of natural causes in November of 2017, the macabre interest in his story has not yet gone away.
-Nearly 50 years after the Tate-Labianca murders, which were committed by the Manson family in 1969, the serial killer, and the chaos surrounding his evil deeds, will be the subject of several new films.
-This includes an indie film starring Hilary Duff and the latest work of a director celebrated for his ultra-violent movies.
+Nearly 50 years after the Tate-Labianca murders, which were committed by the Manson family in summer of 1969, the serial killer, and the chaos surrounding his evil deeds, is the subject of several new films.

 Has the Manson stuff gone too far?
 That's up for the viewer to decide — because it doesn't look like Hollywood is stopping its serial killer obsession any time soon.